dsccommunity/BizTalkServerDsc/README.md

 # BizTalkServer

+**This module is maintained by members of Black Marble staff and not Black Marble itself.
+Support is offered on a best effort basis by these maintainers.**

 Module for managing BizTalk Server resources.
 BizTalk Server must be installed on the machine where the DSC configuration is run.

 ## Resources